 With extensive experience approaching 20 years working at Southlake Regional Health Centre, and in private practice in the Newmarket community, Jen continues to pursue the most evidence based practice assessment and treatment skills for her patients.
 As an Advanced Practitioner working with Dr. Randle, an orthopaedic surgeon specializing in shoulder conditions, she has a special interest in shoulders, as well as in treating the spine and pelvis.
 Along with loving CrossFit, Jen also has a love of TRX Suspension Training, and teaching therapeutic yoga through her company Better Than Fit: Physiotherapy, Fitness, and Yoga.
-Her biggest passion is to bridge rehabilitation with fitness performance - finding optimal movement and strength both in the gym and for real life.
+Her biggest passion is to bridge rehabilitation with fitness performance – finding optimal movement and strength both in the gym and for real life.

 Stephanie Michieli (PT, BScKin, MPT, MClScMT, FCAMPT) graduated from Western University with both a BSc Honours Kinesiology in 2013 and Masters of Physical Therapy in 2015.
 Over the past couple years Stephanie has grown to embrace orthopedics as evidenced by her advancement in learning.
 Stephanie has completed an Advanced Health Care Practice Program (MClSc) in Manipulative Therapy at Western University in 2019, and is fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
 Steph has completed a number of post-graduate courses to expand her knowledge base and hands on manual skills.
 Steph is currently practising Acupuncture, Soft Tissue Release, and Mulligan Concepts.
 Steph also is a qualified TRX instructor and often incorporates these exercises as part of her rehabilitation programs for clients.

 Steph is also working in the community at clinics in Aurora and Nobleton with sports medicine doctors and orthopedic surgeons.
 Her passions aside from physiotherapy include being as active as she can through TRX, yoga, spin class, CrossFit, and enjoying the outdoors in cottage country.
 Steph believes that it is important to keep moving, stay active and do what you love.
 The body was made to move, and physiotherapists can help you feel better, move better, and be better.